+The authority of the consuls, whoever they might be, was powerless for remedying the demoralisation of the upper classes, which was revealed by numerous symptoms at Rome as well as in the provinces.
+Cicero himself, as the following event proves, treated legality with contempt when it interfered with his affections or political opinions.
 IV.
-The Sibylline oracle, it will be remembered, Re-establishment of Ptolemy in Egypt had forbidden recourse to arms for the purpose of restoring Ptolemy, King of Egypt, to his states.
-In spite of this prohibition.
-Cicero, as early as the year 698, had engaged P. Lentulus, proconsul in Cilicia and in Cyprus, to re-establish him by force, and, to encourage this enterprise, he had suggested to him the prospect of impunity in success, without, however, concealing from him that, in case of reverse, the legal question, as well as the religious question, would assume a threatening form.
-(1) Lentulus had thought it prudent to abstain; but Gabinius, proconsul in Syria in the following year, had not shown the same degree of scruple.
+The Sibylline oracle, it will be remembered, had forbidden recourse to arms for the purpose of restoring Ptolemy, King of Egypt, to his states.
+In spite of this prohibition, Cicero, as early as the year 698, had engaged P. Lentulus, proconsul in Cilicia and in Cyprus, to re-establish him by force, and, to encourage this enterprise, he had suggested to him the prospect of impunity in success, without, however, concealing from him that, in case of reverse, the legal question, as well as the religious question, would assume a threatening form.
+(1) Lentulus had thought it prudent to abstain; but Gabinius, proconsul in Syria in the following year, had binius, proconsul in Syria in the following year, had not shown the same degree of scruple.
 Bribed by the king, some said, but, as others said, having received orders from Pompey, he had left his son in Syria with a few troops, and had marched with his legions towards Egypt.